1956 Pacific typhoon season: Typhoon Charlotte

+Chatlotte formed east of the Philippines on August 25.
+It hit Luzon as a category 1 typhoon.
+The storm rapidly intensified into a category 3 typhoon and hit Vietnam.

 Typhoon Dinah

 Typhoon Dinah was formed on August 25.
 The storm increased rapidly before hitting northern Taiwan.
 The typhoon made landfall on Fujian before turning through China and North Korea.
-It dissipated over the Soviet Union/Russia on September 5.
+It dissipated over the Soviet Union on September 5.

 Typhoon Emma

 Emma was a powerful typhoon that brought 145 mph winds and 22 in of rain to Okinawa (then the US territory of the Ryukyu Islands) and South Korea.
 Emma left 77 people dead and over $8 million (1956 USD) in damage.

 Forming from a tropical disturbance near the Mariana Islands, Emma churned southwest before gaining typhoon status on September 3.
 Emma then recurved after reaching category 3 status.
 Moving west-northwest, Emma reached a peak intensity of 155 mph as it bypassed Okinawa.
 Emma also brushed South Korea and Kyushu as a strong category 3 typhoon.
 On Kyushu, Emma brought 22 inches of rain that caused extensive flooding with left 34 people dead and thousands homeless.
 On South Korea, Emma sank dozens of ships and wrecked homes and buildings.
 In all 42 people were dead and 35 missing, most of them are fishermen.
 On Okinawa, most headed typhoon watches are choosing to evacuate or bolting storm shutters and stowing avay light equipment.
 A strong rip current had overwhelmed the soldiers and all of the eleven marines drowned.
 When Emma hit Okinawa, it brought 145 mph gusts that ripped apart runways and smashed hangars.
 Heavy rains brought flashfloods that damaged homes and buildings.
 A total of 1,059 mm fell at Kadena Air Force Base in 21 hours on September 8.
 The U.S. held island of Okinawa was hard hit by Emma.
 Numerous planes, runways, and barracks are damaged.
 Emma left on hat battering island, leaving $8 million (1956 US dollars in damage).
 Emma then dissipated on September 11.
 Emma was one of the several typhoons that cause significant damage to Okinawa during the mid-1950s.